No one can get your wedding license for you! Both of you must go together to obtain a marriage license.

 There are no witnesses required in either Alabama or Florida.

-Before the ceremony, you will need to obtain a marriage license from the state in which I am marrying you unless you have contacted your county marriage license clerk and confirmed that your state's license can be used in Alabama or Florida.
+Before the ceremony, you will need to obtain a marriage license from the state in which we are marrying you unless you have contacted your county marriage license clerk and confirmed that your state's license can be used in Alabama or Florida.
 (One exception is Arkansas.
-I am also registered in Arkansas, which means you can bring your Arkansas marriage license to Alabama and I can marry you here.)
+Steve is also registered in Arkansas, which means you can bring your Arkansas marriage license to Alabama and he can marry you here.)

 A few states allow their marriage licenses to be used in Alabama or Florida.
 Others do not.
 It even varies between counties.
 It is your responsibility to check with your county marriage department!
-If they tell you it is OK, I am happy to sign an out of state marriage license.
+If they tell you it is OK, we are happy to sign an out of state marriage license.

 Alabama marriage licenses can be obtained from any Alabama County Probate Court and are good for the entire state for 30 days.
 There is no waiting period, blood tests or witnesses needed.
 Click HERE for Alabama Probate Court locations and telephone numbers.